Strategies for using copies

 DB.IXN is a secondary index space.

 If you use stacked image copy tapes and also plan to use R+/CHANGE ACCUM to create change accumulation files, you can use BMC products to coordinate the order for maximum efficiency.
 R+/CHANGE ACCUM orders log records for multiple table spaces by database name, table space name, and DSNUM.
-Log records for table spaces and indexes are ordered like the preceding copies made by NGT Copy.
+Log records for table spaces and indexes are ordered like the preceding copies made by BMC AMI Copy.

 Image copies and log records for indexes